Day 1: Delhi - Tijara 102 km

 to the end of our Rajasthan experiences.
 Tomorrow we will start the journey to Varanasi,

-1.500 kilometer to the east.
-We will not cycle these flat kilometers, which will
+1.500 kilometre to the east.
+We will not cycle these flat kilometres, which will

 take us two weeks at least.
 We will go to Varanasi by train and bus and from there